massivemadness/Squircle-CE/README.md

 you're working with large text files.

-**Finally**, after you set the text you need to clear undo/redo history because you don't want to keep the change history of previous file.
+**Finally**, after you set the text you need to clear undo/redo history because you don't want to keep the change history of previous file:

 ```kotlin
 import com.blacksquircle.ui.editorkit.model.UndoStack